barahouei/shenas/README.md

 # Shenas

-**Shenas** is a telegram bot in Persian that lets a person set some questions and ask their friends to answer those questions in order to how much they know him/her.
+**Shenas** is a telegram bot in Persian that lets a person set some answers to default questions and ask their friends to answer those questions to see how much they know them.

 ## Requirements